Top 15 Hacks For LAZY Decluttering

 Don’t worry about the rest!

-You’ll find that you save tons of time, energy, and headache.
+You’ll find that you save tons of time, energy, and headaches.
 Plus, things will look nice and organized when you’re finished 😉

 #2.
 Heat Mapping